-We devote and spend a great deal of time every day learning new technologies and “sharpening our edge”.
-We recall ourselves “high end” and we work firmly to stand by it.
+We devote and spend a great deal of time every day learning latest technologies and “sharpening our edge”.
+We call ourselves “high end” and we firmly to stand by it.
 This is what helps us build your application in a way that will leave your future users and competitors in awe.

 We believe and so do provide fully transparent development process; our clients always have all the necessary information to manage and control the project.
 Over the years carrying our experience, we have distilled a process that is both transparent and effective.

 Our experience in how things compile and work on the internet, in real life, and how people think, combined with your understanding of your business domain and specialization, will ensure the best possible results.